Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 That’s maybe a good thing, lawmakers suggested, for achieving “herd immunity” or using omicron “to get rid of delta,” the currently dominant variant in Britain and around the world.

-Javid patiently explained that even if omicron were less severe, an explosion of cases could still send enough patients to the hospital to overwhelm the national health-care system.
+Javid patiently explained that even if omicron was less severe, an explosion of cases could still send enough patients to the hospital to overwhelm the national health-care system.
 Javid said scientists estimate there are 200,000 new cases of omicron a day in Britain.

-There was a lot of speechmaking about freedom, mirroring previous debates in the United States, and fulsome paeans to the importance of keeping the pubs open during the holiday season.
+There was a lot of speechmaking about freedom, mirroring previous debates in the United States, and paeans to the importance of keeping the pubs open during the holiday season.

 Some Tories charged that Johnson’s government was needlessly panicking.
-Others wondered aloud if the new restrictions were a tactic to distract voters from scandals about parties at Downing Street during lockdown last year.
+Others wondered aloud if the new restrictions were a tactic to distract voters from controversy about parties at Downing Street during lockdown last year.

 While the lawmakers were debating the new restrictions for England, the Scottish government on Tuesday urged people to limit socializing to no more than two other households at a time.

-Nicola Sturgeon, the first minister, told Scottish parliament that she was “not asking anyone to cancel Christmas” itself, but they were advising limited mixing on either side of Christmas.
-She said that the omicron variant — which accounts for at least 27 percent of Scotland’s cases — must be taken “extremely seriously.”
+Nicola Sturgeon, the first minister, told the Scottish Parliament that she was “not asking anyone to cancel Christmas” itself, but that the government was advising limited mixing on either side of Christmas.
+She said the omicron variant — which accounts for at least 27 percent of Scotland’s cases — must be taken “extremely seriously.”